10Nates/justcurl/README.md

 &nbsp;
 [JustCurl](https://github.com/10nates/justcurl) is a wrapper for the command line cURL interface using child_process.
 It provides simple interaction with the command line cURL interface.

-It also allows for native synchronous low-latency connections.
+It also allows for pure JS synchronous low-latency connections.

 ---
 ### Examples: